Not All Learnable Distribution Classes are Privately Learnable: Introduction

 At a July 2022 workshop at the Fields Institute, Ashtiani explicitly conjectured an affirmative answer to Question~\ref{q:learnability}: every learnable class of distributions is privately learnable~\cite{Ashtiani22}.
 Indeed, as mentioned before, the community (including contributions by Ashtiani, as well as others) has designed increasingly generic algorithms for private distribution learning~\cite{AshtianiL22, TsfadiaCKMS22, AfzaliAL23}, often depending only on a non-private learner in a black-box manner.

 We weakly refute Ashtiani's conjecture.
-We give an explicit class of distributions which is learnable up to constant error from a constant number of samples, but is not privately learnable with the same error guarantee with any finite number of samples.\footnote{A strong refutation would require showing that the class considered is learnable with a finite number of samples for \emph{any} target error, which we do not show in the paper.}
+We give an explicit class of distributions which is learnable up to constant error from a constant number of samples, but is not privately learnable with the same error guarantee with any finite number of samples.\footnote{A strong refutation would require showing that the class considered is learnable with a finite number of samples for \emph{any} target error, which we do not show in this paper.
+This is left as an interesting open question.}

-\begin{theorem}[Informal version of Theorem~\ref{thm:main_theorem_formal}] There exists a class of distributions $\cH$ such that, for an absolute constant $c$: \begin{enumerate} \item There exists an algorithm which, given $\cO\paren{1}$ samples from any distribution $\cD \in \cH$, outputs a $\widehat{\cD} \in \cH$ such that $\pr{}{d_{\tv}\paren{\widehat{\cD}, \cD} \le c} \geq 0.9$. \item Any $\paren{\eps, \delta}$-DP mechanism that attains the same accuracy guarantee needs an infinite number of samples. \end{enumerate} \end{theorem}
+\begin{theorem}[Informal version of Theorem~\ref{thm:main_theorem_formal}] There exists a class of distributions $\cH$ such that, for an absolute constant $c$: \begin{enumerate} \item There exists an algorithm which, given $\cO\paren{1}$ samples from any distribution $\cD \in \cH$, outputs a $\widehat{\cD} \in \cH$ such that $\pr{}{\TV\paren{\widehat{\cD}, \cD} \le c} \geq 0.9$. \item Any $\paren{\eps, \delta}$-DP mechanism that attains the same accuracy guarantee needs an infinite number of samples. \end{enumerate} \end{theorem}